metal-stack/metalctl/docs/metalctl_partition.md

 ### Synopsis

-a partition is a group of machines and network which is logically separated from other partitions.
-Machines have no direct network connections between partitions.
+a partition is a failure domain in the data center.

 ### Options